V3RNE42/NEWS_CRAWLER/README.md

 3. Navigate to the project directory in your terminal.

-4. Copy the content of `install.txt` file and execute it on Command Prompt.
+4. Install the dependencias with `npm install`

 5. Once the installation is complete, you can proceed to the usage section to configure and run the webcrawler.